The Halftime Report was published this week. Let’s never speak of the first half of 2022 again, but let me know if you’d like a copy.

 Every rose has its thorn

-I’ve argued for some time that inflation is probably higher than what the government is reporting, and if this isn’t clear evidence to further support what I must assume everyone who doesn’t work for the government already knows, then I don’t know what else to say.
+I’ve argued for some time that inflation is probably higher than the government reports.
+If this isn’t clear evidence to further support what I must assume everyone who doesn’t work for the government already knows, then I don’t know what else to say.

 But I wonder if this week’s inflation report will kickstart the heart of the Fed.
 They’re slated to raise rates by 75 bps in their next meeting, but the probability of a one-point increase rose to around 79% on Wednesday, up from around 12% before the report.
 The Bank of Canada hiked by a full percent this week, so…